apache/shardingsphere/docs/blog/content/material/proxy.en.md

 My first assignment at Sharding-Sphere is to achieve PreparedStatement of Proxy.
 It's said to be a flawless functionality that is precompile SQL to improve query speed and prevent SQL injection attacks.
 It sounds great that one precompilation and more queries reduces SQL compilation cost and lifts efficiency, but it turns out to be very slow to execute SQL, even it is slower than the original statement.

 Neglect Proxy, let's see how MySQL protocol works when running PreparedStatement by wireshark.

 Code sample as below:

 ![](https://shardingsphere.apache.org/blog/img/proxy5.jpg)

 It's clear that perform query twice by PreparedStatement and set param user_id=10 each time.
-Through analysis of caught packets, protocol message between JDBC and MySQL are as follows:
+Through analysis of caught packets, protocol messages between JDBC and MySQL are as follows:

 ![](https://shardingsphere.apache.org/blog/img/proxy6.jpg)